Anton Cermak: Funeral and burial

 Anton Cermak's tomb at Bohemian National Cemetery in Chicago.

 Cermak first lay in state in Miami.
 His remains were then transported to Chicago in a solid bronze casket placed in the baggage car of a funeral train operated by the Illinois Central.
 The casket was decorated with bunting and draped with an American flag.
 The train was transported to its destination by honorary escort.

 Family members and associates of Cermak rode on the train.
-Sixteen members of the Chicago City Council served as pallbearers for the heavy casket, carrying it off the train, through a cordon of military members and American Legionnaires, and into a automobile hearse.
+Sixteen members of the Chicago City Council served as pallbearers for the heavy casket, carrying it off the train, through a cordon of military members and American Legionnaires, and into an automobile hearse.
 The hearse was then followed by two fire trucks, carrying flowers that had been transported to Chicago aboard the funeral car.
 At least 50,000 people gathered on the streets near the Central Station in Chicago to greet the return of his remains to the city at 10 am local time on March 8.
 The United Press reported that along Michigan Avenue, crowds were "aligned 10 deep...and overflowed into Grant Park.

 On March 10, Cermak's non-sectarian funeral service was held at the Chicago Stadium arena.
 Crowds were described as exceeding the venue's 25,000 spectator seating capacity.
 The services were short, and featured eulogies by Governor Henry Horner, Reverend John Thompson (First United Methodist Church of Chicago), Father Daniel Frawley (St. Jerome Croatian Catholic Church), and Rabbi Louis Mann (Chicago Sinai Congregation).
 The service was followed by a procession between the arena and Chicago's Bohemian National Cemetery along a route 12 mi in length, with approximately 50,000 marchers forming a marching line that measured 5 mi.
 The procession was spectated by hundreds of thousands.
 Cermak was interred in a family mausoleum at Bohemian National Cemetery.